Mixed topologies on Saks spaces of vector-valued functions: Introduction

-In \prettyref{sect:examples_Saks_function} we give examples of semi-Montel Saks spaces $(\F,\|\cdot\|,\tau)$ of functions to which we may apply our linearisation results and show that in these specific cases $\FE_{\sigma}$ coincides with a strong version of this space (under some restrictions on $E$).
-Our examples include weighted sequence spaces, kernels of hypoelliptic linear partial differntial operators in weighted spaces of continuous functions, in particular weighted spaces of holomorphic or harmonic functions, weighted Bloch spaces, spaces of Lipschitz continuous functions and spaces of $k$-times continuously partially differentiable functions on some open bounded set $\Omega\subset\R^{d}$ whose partial derivatives extend continuously to the boundary of $\Omega$ and whose partial derivatives of order $k$ are $\alpha$-H\"older continuous for some $0<\alpha\leq 1$.
+In \prettyref{sect:strong_Saks_function} we consider a different way of defining an $E$-valued version of $(\F,\|\cdot\|,\tau)$ in \prettyref{defn:standard_space} which is available for some spaces and often stronger in the sense that is a subspace of $\FE_{\sigma}$ and sometimes even a strict subspace, see \prettyref{prop:relation_weak_strong}.
+In \prettyref{thm:standard_saks_space} we collect some of properties we are interested in of such strong $E$-valued Saks function spaces.
+Then we turn to specific examples.
+Among them are weighted spaces of continuous functions in \prettyref{cor:cv_mixed}, weighted space of holomorphic functions in \prettyref{cor:subspace_cont_holo_mixed}, weighted kernels of hypoelliptic linear partial differential operators in spaces of smooth functions in \prettyref{cor:subspace_cont_hypo_mixed}, in particular weighted spaces of harmonic functions, weighted Bloch spaces in \prettyref{cor:bloch_mixed}, spaces of Lipschitz continuous functions in \prettyref{cor:lipschitz_vanish_mixed} and spaces of $k$-times continuously partially differentiable functions on some open bounded set $\Omega\subset\R^{d}$ whose partial derivatives extend continuously to the boundary of $\Omega$ and whose partial derivatives of order $k$ are $\alpha$-H\"older continuous for some $0<\alpha\leq 1$ in \prettyref{cor:hoelder_diff__mixed}.

-In \prettyref{sect:linearisation} we prove our already mentioned main results \prettyref{thm:linearisation_full} for semi-reflexive pre-Saks function spaces $(\F,\|\cdot\|,\tau)$ and \prettyref{thm:linearisation_full_mixed} for semi-Montel pre-Saks function spaces.
-Further, we give a characterisation of the approximation property of $(\F,\gamma)$ in \prettyref{cor:approx_prop_vector_valued}.

-In \prettyref{sect:applications} we present applications of our linearisations to derive results on weakly compact composition operators in \prettyref{thm:compact_operator} and extension results for weak vector-valued functions in \prettyref{thm:extension}.
+We close our paper with \prettyref{sect:dual_submixed} where we characterise the dual of the spaces from the preceding section with respect to a certain submixed topology which sometimes coincides with the mixed topology, see \prettyref{thm:dual_submixed_finite}.
+The interest in such a characterisation may also be motivated by the Lumer--Phillips generation theorem \cite[Corollary 3.15]{kruse_seifert2022b} which involves the dual w.r.t.~mixed topology.